Eliminate Pain. Build a Strong, Healthy Back.

 Research has shown that strengthening the gluteus maximus and gluteus medius muscles reduces piriformis syndrome symptoms.

-The bride and clam shell exercises are outlined
+The bridge and clam shell exercises are outlined

 Do two sets of 10-15 reps, two times per day.
 Stick with these exercises for two weeks.